Information and record keeping in stratas

 - must provide the strata corporation with certain records (described above) at the first annual general meeting of the strata corporation, and if the Owner Developer fails to provide the documents, and the strata corporation must pay money to obtain any missing documents, the Owner Developer will owe that sum of money to the strata corporation.
 This sum can be collected by the strata corporation registering a lien against one of the Owner Developer’s strata lots, if the Owner Developer still owns one or more strata lots

-- must keep all financial records, which relate to the strata corporation's finances while he or she acted for the strata corporation, for two years following the transfer of control of the strata corporation to the owners, and during this two year period must:
+- must keep all financial records, which relate to the strata corporation's finances while they acted for the strata corporation, for two years following the transfer of control of the strata corporation to the owners, and during this two year period must:

 - make these records available for inspection, free of charge to the strata corporation and